 Is funding available for applicants to the MA Plan II?

 Unfortunately, no fellowship funding is available for MA Plan II students through either the department or the Graduate Division.
 Because the time commitment for the MA Plan II is relatively short (typically one year), our funding resources must prioritize those in the programs with much longer time commitments and thus more costs to support.
-The department is committed, however, to offering MA Plan II students one guaranteed Teaching Assistant position (which covers fees, tuition, and pays a stipend) to help offset the cost of the degree.
-As with all students, MA Plan II applicants can apply for Federal financial aid via the FAFSA (consisting of loans and/or work study jobs), and some of our MA Plan II students have been known to find additional TA positions in other departments.
+The department is committed, however, to offering MA Plan II students one quarter’s tuition and fees to help offset the cost of the degree.
+As with all students, MA Plan II applicants can apply for Federal financial aid via the FAFSA (consisting of loans and/or work study jobs), and some of our past MA Plan II students have found TA positions in other departments.